The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Method of analysis

-\baysea\ is based on the method developed by \citet[][]{lopezfernandez2018} to fit the GALEX and CALIFA data for a sample of nearby galaxies.
-This methodology is now modified to fit \js \ (de Amorim et al. 2020, in prep.) instead of the GALEX colours and the stellar features measured in the CALIFA spectra.
-The code assumes a SFH $=$ SFH$(t; \Theta)$, where $t$ is the lookback time and $\Theta$ is a parameter vector, including the stellar metallicity ($Z_\star$), a dust attenuation parameter ($\tau_V$), and parameters ($k$,\,$t_0$,\,$\tau$) controlling the temporal behavior of the SFR, $\psi(t)$.
+\baysea\ is based on the method developed by \citet{lopezfernandez18} to fit the GALEX and CALIFA data for a sample of nearby galaxies.
+This methodology has been modified to fit \js \ (de Amorim et al. 2020, in prep.), instead of the GALEX colours, as well as the stellar features measured in the CALIFA spectra.
+The code assumes an SFH $=$ SFH$(t; \Theta)$, where $t$ is the lookback time and $\Theta$ is a parameter vector that includes the stellar metallicity ($Z_\star$), a dust attenuation parameter ($\tau_V$), and parameters ($k$,\,$t_0$,\,$\tau$) that control the temporal behaviour of the SFR, $\psi(t)$.

 The synthetic spectrum for a given $\psi$ and $\Theta$ is computed from